mmtk/mmtk-core/docs/tutorial/Tutorial.md

 First, set up OpenJDK, MMTk, and the binding:
 1. Clone the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk).
-2. Clone this repository and the [OpenJDK VM repository](https://github.com/mmtk/openjdk).
+2. Clone the mmtk-core repository and the [OpenJDK VM repository](https://github.com/mmtk/openjdk).
 Place them both in `mmtk-openjdk/repos`.
-4. Ensure you can build OpenJDK according to the instructions in the READMEs of [this repository](/../master/README.md) and the [OpenJDK binding repository](https://github.com/mmtk/mmtk-openjdk/blob/master/README.md).
+4. Ensure you can build OpenJDK according to the instructions in the READMEs of [the mmtk-core repository](/../master/README.md) and the [OpenJDK binding repository](https://github.com/mmtk/mmtk-openjdk/blob/master/README.md).

-#### Set up benchmarks
+   * Use the `slowdebug` option when building the OpenJDK binding.
+This is the fastest debug variant to build, and allows for easier debugging and better testing.
+The rest of the tutorial will assume you are using `slowdebug`.

+#### Test the build
 A few benchmarks of varying size will be used throughout the tutorial.
 If you haven't already, set them up now.
 All of the following commands should be entered in `repos/openjdk`.
 1. **HelloWorld** (simplest, will never trigger GC):
-   * Copy the following code into a new Java file titled "HelloWorld.java" in `mmtk-openjdk/repos/openjdk`:
+   1. Copy the following code into a new Java file titled "HelloWorld.java" in `mmtk-openjdk/repos/openjdk`:
    ```java
    class HelloWorld {
        public static void main(String[] args) {